luanti-org/contentdb/app/flatpages/policy_and_guidance.md

 ### 4.1.
 License file

-You must have a LICENSE.txt/md or COPYING file describing the licensing of your package.
+You must have a LICENSE, LICENSE.txt, or LICENSE.md file describing the licensing of your package.
 Please ensure that you correctly credit any resources (code, assets, or otherwise) that you have used in your package.